-Deploying/Host Django Project on PythonAnywhere
+Hosting Django Project on PythonAnywhere

 git clone https://github.com/studygyaan/Django-CRM-Project.git

 pip install -r requirements.txt

-Edit WSGI File to Point our Django Project to Server.
+Step 8: Edit WSGI File to Point our Django Project to Server.

 Click on the WSGI configuration file link.
 It will take you to your Hosted Django Project WSGI File.
 We need to add the following code.
 Just remove everything inside that file and paste the bellow code in it.
-Note you need to change bold code which your relevant paths.
+Note you need to change bold code with your relevant paths.

-import os import sys # assuming your Django settings file is at # '/home/myusername/mysite/mysite/settings.py' path = '/home/myusername/mysite' if path not in sys.path: sys.path.insert(0, path) os.environ['DJANGO_SETTINGS_MODULE'] = 'mysite.settings' from django.core.wsgi import get_wsgi_application application = get_wsgi_application()
+import os import sys # assuming your Django settings file is at # '/home/myusername/mysite/mysite/settings.py' path = '/home/username/mysite' if path not in sys.path: sys.path.insert(0, path) os.environ['DJANGO_SETTINGS_MODULE'] = 'mysite.settings' from django.core.wsgi import get_wsgi_application application = get_wsgi_application()